filtercutter/Website/about/index.md

 <img src="/images/filtercutter_photo.jpg">

 I'm a London based DJ/Producer with sounds that are rooted in heavy baselines.
-My beat-ruffling is usually resulting in an experimental complex sounds but with an emotional vibes and always good for dancefloor.
+My beat-ruffling is usually resulting in an experimental complex sounds but with an emotional flip and always good for dancefloor.

 ### For anything, contact me by sending me an email to: